lanl/benchmarks/doc/sphinx/8_sparta/sparta.rst

 ATS-2/Vortex
 ------------

-Throughput performance of SPARTA on ATS-2/Vortex (a small version of ATS-2/Sierra) is provided within the following table and figure.
+Throughput performance of SPARTA on ATS-2/Vortex is provided within the following table and figure.

 .. csv-table:: SPARTA Throughput Performance on ATS-2/Vortex
    :file: ats2.csv